Home Assistant dashboard:

 Set a tablet in Kiosk mode

-You can just open a browser and go to the Home Assistant dashboard url and have this as dashboard.
+To show a dashboard on a tablet, you can open a browser and go to the Home Assistant dashboard url and have this as dashboard.
 The downside is that you lose a lot of space on your screen to the OS- and browser controls.
 Better is to show only the content of the page in fullscreen.

 Fullscreen browser